ABM Industries Incorporated (ABM) CEO Scott Salmirs on Q2 2020 Results - Earnings Call Transcript

 We also achieved new sales bookings of more than $500 million year-to-date, an incredibly positive milestone for this time of the year, even by pre COVID standards.
 And I would ask you to pause on this and recognize that we contracted for over $0.5 billion in new business for the first half of this year in this environment.

 Our results for the quarter also underscore the adaptability and nimbleness of our variable cost structure, particularly during periods of fluctuating demand.
 We managed direct labor, our largest cost by far, to align with business dynamics.
-This, in addition to higher margin tag work, led to adjusted earnings and EBITDA margins that materially exceeded our performance last year and materially exceeded any expectations we could have had as COVID became a reality.
+This, in addition to higher margin [tag work] [ph], led to adjusted earnings and EBITDA margins that materially exceeded our performance last year and materially exceeded any expectations we could have had as COVID became a reality.
 That's another data point to pause and reflect on.

 So, our ability to execute through crisis speaks for itself.
 Looking forward, we recognized early on janitorial services were going to take on much more significance in what we are now calling the new normal.